reshmabidikar/slate/source/includes/_payment.md

 If successful, returns a status code of 200 and a `Payment` object.

-### Retrieve a payment [Using external key]
+### Retrieve a payment [using external key]

-Retrieves a payment object based on its external key.
+Retrieves a payment object based on its external key given as a query parameter.

 **HTTP Request**